oracle/opengrok/README.txt

 There is also a findbugs-xml ant target that can be used to generate XML files that can later be parsed, e.g. by Jenkins.

-9.3 Using Emma
+9.3 Using Jacoco
 --------------

-If you want to check test coverage on OpenGrok, download Emma from http://emma.sourceforge.net/.
-Place emma.jar and emma-ant.jar in the opengrok/trunk/lib directory, or ~/.ant/lib.
+If you want to check test coverage on OpenGrok, download jacoco from http://www.eclemma.org/jacoco/.
+Place jacocoagent.jar and jacocoant.jar in the opengrok/lib ~/.ant/lib or into classpath (-lib option of ant).

-Now you can instrument your classes, and create a jar file:
+Now you can instrument your classes and test them run:

-  $ ant emma-instrument

-If you are using NetBeans, select File - "opengrok" Properties
-- libraries - Compile tab.
-Press the "Add JAR/Folder" and select lib/emma.jar and lib/emma_ant.jar

-If you are not using netbeans, you have to edit the file nbproject/project.properties, and add "lib/emma.jar" and "lib/emma_ant.jar" to the javac.classpath inside it.

-Now you can put the classes into jars and generate distributable:

-  $ ant dist

-The classes inside opengrok.jar should now be instrumented.
-If you use opengrok.jar for your own set of tests, you need emma.jar in the classpath.If you want to specify where to store the run time analysis, use these properties:

-   emma.coverage.out.file=path/coverage.ec
-   emma.coverage.out.merge=true

-The coverage.ec file should be placed in the opengrok/trunk/coverage directory for easy analyze.

-If you want to test the coverage of the unit tests, you can run the tests:

-   $ ant test
+  $ ant -Djacoco=true -Djacoco.home=/<path_to>/jacoco jacoco-code-coverage

-Alternatively press Alt+F6 in NetBeans to achieve the same.

-Now you should get some output saying that Emma is placing runtime coverage data into coverage.ec.
+Now you should get output data in .

-To generate reports, run ant again:

-  $ ant emma-report

 Look at coverage/coverage.txt, coverage/coverage.xml and
 coverage/coverage.html to see how complete your tests are.